-The origin of the name Rodker is a mystery, but Paul has recently came up with a theory, which Patrick Monson, a member of the Utah Jewish Genealogical Society, agrees is plausible: namely that Rodker is a name derived from a place, like a number of more common Jewish names such as Berliner, Krakower, etc. Following that model, Paul guessed there might be a town named Rodka somewhere in central Europe, and it turns out that there is indeed a town that had that name at one point.
-It is now in Romania, and its official name is now Rădăuți - it is approx. 750 km from Warsaw.
+The origin of the name Rodker has always been a bit of a mystery, but Paul recently developed a theory that Rodker is a name derived from a place, like a number of more common Jewish names such as Berliner, Krakower, etc. Following that model, Paul guessed there might be a town named Rodka somewhere in central Europe, and it turns out that there is indeed a town that had that name at one point.
+It is now in Romania, and its official name is now Rădăuți.
 Interestingly, Wikipedia says

 There is a long and interesting article about John Rodker on Wikipedia, mentioning, among other things, that he was a conscientious objector during World War I. He went on the run and was arrested and imprisoned in April 1917.
-John died in 1955, while Paul was still at university; John was awarded the Légion d'Honneur posthumously by the government of France for his services to French literature.
+John died in 1955, while Paul was still at university; John was fluent in French, writing regularly for a French literary magazine, and was awarded the Légion d'Honneur posthumously by the government of France for his services to French literature.

 You can walk the Rodker family tree, or at least the part we have figured out, by clicking on the Rodker database, and entering a name to search on, for instance John Rodker, or Paul Morrison, and clicking on Ok.
 The software also supports other search criteria and relationship calculations, and even lets you change your preferred language.
 This is all powered by the GeneWeb program developed by Daniel de Rauglaudre at Inria, France.
 Merci, Daniel!